-On occasion I have been asked "Where are you coming from with I am Significant?
-Is it self help/ self improvement?
+On occasion, I have been asked "Where are you coming from with I am Significant?
+Is it self-help/ self-improvement?
 Or is it spiritual / faith stuff?
 Is it for the average Joe or the pastor or the business leader?
 What is it?"
 I smile and say "Yes, and more!"

-Moreover, I am seeking to inspire and equip Christian leaders to live deeply from the Love Paradigm and thus equip the people they serve to live deeply in whatever setting they find themselves.
-This includes healthy freedom from rule laden religion which seeks to substitute religious structures for relationship, while at the same time providing meaningful tools so people can cultivate their own vibrant relationship with God.
+I am seeking to inspire and equip Christian leaders to live every day from the Love Paradigm and thus provide the people they serve to live deeply in whatever setting they find themselves.
+This includes healthy freedom from rule-laden religion which seeks to substitute religious structures for a relationship by providing meaningful tools so people can cultivate their own vibrant relationship with God.

-As communities, I dream to see them become a sign and a wonder to those who are seeking.
-The hallmark of healthy Christian community is how we love and care for one another.
+As for communities, I dream to see them become a sign and a wonder to those who are seeking.
+The hallmark of the healthy Christian community is how we love and care for one another.
 Jesus said 'they will know you are my people because of the way you love and care for one another".
 Healthy communities relate to each other as a mutual love society - serving, caring, sharing and nurturing one another towards healthy faith in Christ, because of Christ, which includes healthy formation and mission.
 Communities rooted in genuine divine love are the safest places on earth.

 All of life is sacred when seen through the love paradigm.
 Each decision, each action, and each word can be sacred and these moment's choices, actions, and words combine over time to create a sense significance and meaning in individual and corporate lives of real people, living authentic and deep faith in every day of real life.
 Real faith works in real life - in the joys, successes, excitement of birth and prosperity, as well as in the failures, the challenges, sickness, poverty, and death.